spraoi/spraoi.ai/src/articles/dont-let-your-love-for-code-make-you-a-bad-engineer.md

   problems.
 ---

-Let’s assume Bob offers me \$10k to help him sell his hand knit mittens online.
-I’m not going to hand craft a custom e-commerce website.
-Instead, I’ll shoot him a link to Shopify and advise him to keep his coin.
+If someone offers me \$10k to help them sell their hand knit mittens online, I’m not going to build a custom e-commerce website from scratch.
+Instead, I’ll shoot them a link to Shopify and advise them to keep their coin.
 What do you do, however, if you’ve never heard of Shopify or the plethora of other WYSIWYG e-commerce solutions?
-If the first thing that comes to your mind is “Hey Google!
-What’s easiest way to sell stuff online?”, you’re on the right track.

 At Spraoi, we provide an “insurance as a service” platform called Kwikcover.
 Kwikcover is built such that we can add, remove and reuse features on a